ULTOMIRIS is a medicine that affects your immune system and can lower the ability of your immune system to fight infections.

 What are the possible side effects of ULTOMIRIS?

-Infusion reactions.
-Infusion reactions may happen during your ULTOMIRIS infusion.
-Symptoms of an infusion reaction with ULTOMIRIS may include lower back pain, pain with the infusion, feeling faint or discomfort in your arms or legs.
+ULTOMIRIS can cause serious side effects including infusion-related reactions.
+Symptoms of an infusion-related reaction with ULTOMIRIS may include lower back pain, pain with the infusion, feeling faint or discomfort in your arms or legs.
 Tell your doctor or nurse right away if you develop these symptoms, or any other symptoms during your ULTOMIRIS infusion that may mean you are having a serious infusion reaction, including: chest pain, trouble breathing or shortness of breath, swelling of your face, tongue, or throat, and feel faint or pass out.

 The most common side effects of ULTOMIRIS in people with aHUS are upper respiratory infection, diarrhea, nausea, vomiting, headache, high blood pressure and fever.

 Tell your doctor about any side effect that bothers you or that does not go away.
 These are not all the possible side effects of ULTOMIRIS.
 For more information, ask your doctor or pharmacist.
 Call your doctor right away if you miss an ULTOMIRIS infusion or for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 Please see the accompanying full Prescribing Information and Medication Guide for ULTOMIRIS, including Boxed WARNING regarding serious and life-threatening meningococcal infections/sepsis.